GL1T0H/sysmon_incident_inova/README.md

 ## Case Summary

-This intrusion began on March 20, 2026, when a threat actor exploited **CVE-2023-46604** on an exposed Apache ActiveMQ server (`MSG-BROKER-01.meridianfreight.local`).
-The threat actor achieved remote code execution by submitting a crafted OpenWire `ExceptionResponse` message referencing the Java Spring class `org.springframework.context.support.ClassPathXmlApplicationContext`, pointed at a remote, attacker-hosted XML bean definition.
-The retrieved XML defined a `ProcessBuilder`-based bean, which executed an OS command under the security context of the ActiveMQ service account (`svc-activemq`).
+On March 20, 2026, a threat actor exploited CVE-2023-46604 on an internet-facing Apache ActiveMQ server (MSG-BROKER-01), achieving remote code execution via a malicious OpenWire message that loaded an attacker-hosted Spring XML bean, running commands as svc-activemq.

-Using this initial command execution, the threat actor downloaded a payload (`mNcQpLxTfA.exe`) via `certutil.exe`, executed it, and established an outbound C2 channel to `185.220.101.47`.
-Approximately 27 minutes later, the threat actor performed a named-pipe-based execution verification check, then accessed LSASS process memory on the beachhead host — the first of several LSASS-access events observed throughout the intrusion.
-A quick check of the `Domain Admins` group followed shortly after.
+Using this access, the actor downloaded and ran a payload (mNcQpLxTfA.exe) via certutil, establishing C2 to 185.220.101.47.
+Shortly after, they verified execution via a named-pipe check, dumped LSASS credentials on the beachhead host, and enumerated the Domain Admins group.

-Roughly 20 minutes later, the threat actor pivoted using `MERIDIAN\svc-veeam`, a privileged backup-service account, executing obfuscated, in-memory PowerShell (a reflective loader pattern) against both domain controllers, the backup server, and the file server.
-LSASS was accessed on every host in this wave, consistent with systematic, repeated credential harvesting across critical infrastructure.

-The threat actor then shifted to defense evasion and persistence: RDP was enabled via registry and firewall modification, the staging batch file was deleted, and all three core Windows Event Logs (System, Application, Security) were cleared using `wevtutil.exe`.
-A disguised remote-access tool — installed as `QuickAssist.exe`, masquerading as Microsoft's legitimate support tool — was silently installed as a Windows service (`QuickAssistSvc`), providing a second, redundant access channel that beaconed to the C2 IP over a non-standard port (TCP/6761).
-Windows Defender was separately disabled on a previously-unseen host, `EXCH-01`, under the same compromised service account.

-Following an internal reconnaissance phase — a full `/16` network scan targeting RDP, SMB, RPC, and WinRM ports — the threat actor staged three additional tools (`SysUtilScan.exe`, `cx_secure.exe`, `cx_agent.exe`) and began a second, RDP-driven wave of lateral movement, this time using `mstsc.exe` interactively from the beachhead host.
-On the backup server and file server, `cx_secure.exe` was executed with an explicit path and password flag; on subsequent hosts — both domain controllers, an application server, and four end-user workstations — `cx_agent.exe` was dropped into each logged-on user's `Downloads` folder and executed with a `-psex` flag, consistent with a PsExec-style self-propagation/deployment mode.
+Using the compromised svc-veeam account, the actor moved laterally via obfuscated PowerShell to both domain controllers, the backup server, and the file server — dumping LSASS on each.
+They then enabled RDP, cleared all Windows Event Logs, and installed a disguised persistence service (QuickAssistSvc) beaconing to C2 on a non-standard port.
+Windows Defender was also disabled on EXCH-01.

+After an internal /16 network scan identified further RDP/SMB-accessible targets, the actor conducted a second, RDP-driven lateral movement wave, deploying cx_secure.exe/cx_agent.exe (with a PsExec-style -psex flag) across nine hosts total — including both domain controllers, the backup server, the file server, an app server, and four workstations.

-Ransom notes (`HOW_TO_RESTORE.txt`) were written to shared drives, public folders, and user desktops across all nine affected hosts, and desktop wallpapers were modified to ensure visibility of the ransom demand.
-Critically, both domain controllers and the organization's backup server were among the encrypted hosts, materially complicating recovery.
-A shared static passphrase (`9f2C71xQmZ44`) was used across all ransomware invocations observed.
+Ransom notes (HOW_TO_RESTORE.txt) and wallpaper changes were deployed on all nine hosts using a shared static passphrase (9f2C71xQmZ44), with both domain controllers and the backup server encrypted — severely complicating recovery.

 ---